beorn7/histogram_experiments/README.md

 ## Observations

+_Remember that, if nothing else is stated, the used resolution is 20._

 With the very broad `cortex-querier.1h.20200309` dataset and a resolution (per power of 10) of 20, the resulting sparse histogram has 112 buckets, from index –80 (approx. 89.1µs < x ≤ 100µs) to index 31 (approx. 31.6s < x ≤ 35.5s).
 Every